agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-03-integration-testing.md

 RUN_INTEGRATION_TEST=true EDC_PROVIDER_CONNECTOR_HOST=http://sample04-connector-provider:8181 time ./gradlew cleanTest :samples:04.0-file-transfer:integration-tests:test --tests org.eclipse.dataspaceconnector.samples.FileTransferSystemTest
 ```

 This setup is stable and straightforward, but the inner loop is not very efficient.
 Debugging a remote process is possible buts adds complexity.
+For faster debugging one approach could be is to run connectors in debug mode within IDE and later use the same code to update docker build.

 ### Class Loader with Gradle Classpath